• Level 2

 Acquired Brain Injury (ABI) Training

-Through interactive workshops, case studies, and exercises, learners will get hands-on practice in assessing needs and creating support plans.
-The course also focuses on communication, risk management, and working with families and other healthcare professionals to provide complete care.
+Interactive workshops, case studies, and practical exercises provide hands-on experience in needs assessment and support planning.
+The course also covers communication, risk management, and collaboration with families and healthcare professionals.

 ✅Relevant: Record Keeping and Documentation Training / Person-centred Care Training for Staff.